seanshen-acuni/NYCU/README.md

 This repository is a **portfoilo of my programming projects**, covering **algorithms, AI/ML, VLSI design, web development, and selected engineering project**.
 It summarizes the key works during my undergraduate studies.

-*Feel free to contact me if you need further information or collaboration.*
+*Feel free to contact me if you'd like further information or potential collaboration.*
 - Email: **40924seanshen@gmail.com**
 - Discord: **.seanshen3288**